 "The sumptuous timbre of soprano Andrea Núñez shimmered with ease over the orchestra." - La Scena Musicale

-Ms. Núñez is currently a member of l'Atelier Lyrique de l'Opera de Montréal.
-As part of her tenure, she has performed the roles of the Page in Rigoletto, Woglinde in Das Rheingold, and Alice B. Toklas in Ricky Ian Gordon's 27.
+Ms. Núñez is an alumna of l'Atelier Lyrique de l'Opera de Montréal, where she performed the roles of the Page in Rigoletto, Woglinde in Das Rheingold, and Alice B. Toklas in Ricky Ian Gordon's 27.
 She also performed the roles of the Governess in The Turn of the Screw in collaboration with the Orchestre de l'Agora and Giulia in La Scala di seta in collaboration with the Orchestre symphonique de la Vallée-du-Haut-Saint-Laurent.
-Next season she will cover the role of Lucia in Lucia di Lammermoor and perform the role of Erste Dame in Die Zauberflöte.

 In 2018, Ms. Núñez returned to Opera Theatre of Saint Louis for her second year as a Gerdine Young Artist and was a recipient of a Richard Gaddes Career Award.
 That season, she went on to create the role of Pvt.
 Sonia Gonzalez in the world premier of Huang Ruo & David Henry Hwang's An American Soldier.
 During her first year at Opera Theatre of Saint Louis, Ms. Núñez performed the role of Butterfly's Cousin in Madame Butterfly and she covered the role of Rosasharn in Ricky Ian Gordon's The Grapes of Wrath.

-Ms. Núñez is an alumnus of the Calgary Opera Emerging Artist Program where she performed the roles of Ellen in Lakmé, and Le Feu and Le Rossignol in L’enfant et les sortilèges, and Papagena in Die Zauberflöte.
+Ms. Núñez, cover artist for the role of Fiakermilli in the Canadian Opera Company's production of Arabella, is an alumnus of the Calgary Opera Emerging Artist Program where she performed the roles of Ellen in Lakmé, Le Feu and Le Rossignol in L’enfant et les sortilèges, and Papagena in Die Zauberflöte.
 She also covered the title role in Lakmé and the Queen of the Night in Die Zauberflöte.

-Ms. Núñez represented Canada at the Queen Sonja International Music Competition in August 2019.
-In January 2018, she was a semi-finalist at the Voix Nouvelles competition in Massy, France.
-In 2017 she was District Finalist (Buffalo/Toronto District) at the Metropolitan Opera National Council Auditions and the recipient of the Roberta Peters Award from the George London Foundation.
-She was also 2017 Laureate for the Jeunes Ambassadeurs Lyrique and the 2016 winner of the Toronto Mozart Project Vocal Competition.
-She was one of seven finalists at the Canadian Opera Company's Centre Stage Competition in 2016.
+A participant in many national and international competitions, Ms. Núñez represented Canada at the Queen Sonja International Music Competition in Norway, was a semi-finalist at the Voix Nouvelles competition in Massy, France and a District Finalist (Buffalo/Toronto District) at the Metropolitan Opera National Council Auditions.
+She received the Roberta Peters Award from the George London Foundation, won the Toronto Mozart Project Vocal Competition, is a Jeunes Ambassadeurs Lyrique Laureate, and a finalist in the Canadian Opera Company's Centre Stage Competition.